Private55/Eth-Drain-Bot/README.md

 # Eth-Drain-Bot
-This is a bot that will listen for transactions over a set amount and auto transfer them to set wallet address.
+This is a bot that will listen for transactions over a set amount of ETH (you can set in the code) and auto transfer them to set wallet address.

+Download zip and extract.
+Only file you have to run in terminal is bot.js after you set the below parameters.

 This is the same bot that is being sold by @dummydu and on youtube @techaddict https://www.youtube.com/watch?v=5AkLogdCNMQ